 The following treatments allow time for the oxygen levels in your baby's heart to even out while other repairs are planned:

 Without surgery, the heart can’t pump oxygenated blood to the body and can’t support life.
-But surgery is usually very successful and has high survival rates.
+Surgery can be very successful in those with normal sized tricuspid valves and right ventricles.

 As your child grows, he or she may need to limit physical activity.
 Your child may also have developmental delays.
 He or she may need therapy and special help.